 After our break, we return the same way.
 At the edge of the Lars glacier we have time to get close to some of the crevasses that have been carved by the melting water.
 (In winter the channels are frozen, creating spectacular ice caves that can be visited; our guide tells us how last season one of the leaders froze an entire cod and put it in one of the caves, telling visitors it had been uncovered from the last ice age!)

-The entire walk takes about six hours, including many breaks to cater for different people’s walking pace.
+The entire walk takes about six hours, including many breaks to cater for everyone’s walking pace.